gbtami/pychess-variants/static/docs/Sittuyin-Guide.md

 ![Pawn](https://github.com/gbtami/pychess-variants/blob/master/static/images/SittuyinGuide/Pawn.png?raw=true)

 The feudal lord moves and attacks the same as a pawn in chess.
 However, there is no double-step first move.

-See above regarding pawn promotions.
+**Promotion**: After a feudal lord reaches the diagonal line on the opponent's side of the board, the player can choose to promote that piece into a general instead of moving.
+This can only occur *if* their general has already been captured.
+Promotion does not happen on the move where the feudal lord reaches the promotion square, but rather any move after that.
+In the act of promotion, the feuudal lord can promote in place, or it can promote in any one of the adjacent diagonal squres.
+However, promotion cannot be made in a square in which the new general will be in an attacking position (threatening an enemy piece).
+If there is one feudal lord left on the board, then it has the ability to promote on its turn.

+Finally, you may opt not to promote a feudal lord that reaches the final rank, which would result in stalemate if this is the last piece left.